modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   MSub msub(r=r);
 end M;
 ```
-The Flat Modelica for `M` should only preserve input for `r`, `a`, `c.x` and output for `c.y`, `z`,
+The Base Modelica for `M` should only preserve input for `r`, `a`, `c.x` and output for `c.y`, `z`,
 and thus not preserve it for protected variables and for variables in `msub`.

 ## Simplify modifications

-Flat Modelica has different rules for modifications applied to:
+Base Modelica has different rules for modifications applied to:
 - Model component declarations
 - Types (records and short class declarations) and functions (function component declarations)

 ### Common restrictions

 Some restrictions compared to full Modelica apply to both modifications in types and in model component declarations:
-- Flat Modelica does not allow hierarchical names in modifiers, meaning that all modifiers must use the nested form with just a single identifier at each level.
+- Base Modelica does not allow hierarchical names in modifiers, meaning that all modifiers must use the nested form with just a single identifier at each level.
 - At each level, all identifiers must be unique, so that conflicting modifications are trivially detected.

 ### Restrictions for model component declarations

-A _model component declaration_ is a component declaration belonging to the single `model` of a Flat Modelica source.
+A _model component declaration_ is a component declaration belonging to the single `model` of a Base Modelica source.

 Aside from the common restrictions, there are no other restrictions on the modifications in model component declarations.

 ### Restrictions for types and functions

-Named types can be introduced in two different ways in flat modelica, where both make use of modifications:
+Named types can be introduced in two different ways in Base modelica, where both make use of modifications:
 - When defining `record` types, each _record component declaration_ can have modifications.
 For example:
 ```
 record 'PosPoint'